-IN CONNECTION WITH THE ISSUANCE OF THE SECURITIES, GOLDMAN SACHS INTERNATIONAL (THE "STABILISATION MANAGER") (OR PERSONS ACTING ON BEHALF OF THE STABILISATION MANAGER) MAY OVER-ALLOT THE SECURITIES OR EFFECT TRANSACTIONS WITH A VIEW TO SUPPORTING THE MARKET PRICE OF THE SECURITIES AT A LEVEL HIGHER THAN THAT WHICH MIGHT OTHERWISE PREVAIL.
+IN CONNECTION WITH THE ISSUANCE OF THE SECURITIES, DEUTSCHE BANK AKTIENGESELLSCHAFT (THE "STABILISATION MANAGER") (OR PERSONS ACTING ON BEHALF OF THE STABILISATION MANAGER) MAY OVER-ALLOT THE SECURITIES OR EFFECT TRANSACTIONS WITH A VIEW TO SUPPORTING THE MARKET PRICE OF THE SECURITIES AT A LEVEL HIGHER THAN THAT WHICH MIGHT OTHERWISE PREVAIL.
 HOWEVER, STABILISATION MAY NOT NECESSARY OCCUR.
 ANY STABILISATION ACTION MAY BEGIN ON OR AFTER THE DATE ON WHICH ADEQUATE PUBLIC DISCLOSURE OF THE TERMS OF THE OFFER OF THE SECURITIES IS MADE AND, IF BEGUN, MAY CEASE AT ANY TIME, BUT IT MUST END NO LATER THAN THE EARLIER OF 30 DAYS AFTER THE ISSUE DATE AND 60 DAYS AFTER THE DATE OF THE ALLOTMENT OF THE SECURITIES.
 ANY STABILISATION ACTION OR OVER-ALLOTMENT MUST BE CONDUCTED BY THE STABILISATION MANAGER (OR PERSON(S) ACTING ON BEHALF OF THE STABILISATION MANAGER) IN ACCORDANCE WITH ALL APPLICABLE LAWS AND RULES.

-All references in this Prospectus to (i) "Danish Krone" and "DKK" are to the lawful currency for the time being of Denmark; (ii) "euro", "EUR" and "€' are to the currency introduced as the start of the third stage of European Economic and Monetary Union, pursuant to the Treaty establishing the European Community, as amended; (iii) "pound", "sterling", "GBP" or "£" are to the lawful currency of the United Kingdom; and (iv) "U.S. dollars" and "USD" are to the lawful currency for the time being of the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia.
+All references in this Prospectus to (i) "Danish Krone" and "DKK" are to the lawful currency for the time being of Denmark; (ii) "euro", "EUR" and "€" are to the currency introduced as the start of the third stage of European Economic and Monetary Union, pursuant to the Treaty establishing the European Community, as amended; (iii) "pound", "sterling", "GBP" or "£" are to the lawful currency of the United Kingdom; (iv) "U.S. dollars" and "USD" are to the lawful currency for the time being of the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia; and (v) "New Taiwan Dollar" and "NTD" are to the currency of the Republic of China.